orbingol/NURBS-Python/.github/CONTRIBUTING.md

 your code with a Python linter utility, e.g. `pylint` and/or `prospector`.

-All your changes will be reviewed and if they are accepted, they will be merged to the `master` branch in the next subsequent release of NURBS-Python and your name will be added under the *Contributors* section of the [README](../README.rst) file.
+All your changes will be reviewed and if they are accepted, they will be merged to the `master` branch in the next subsequent release of NURBS-Python and your name will be added to the [CONTRIBUTORS](../README.rst) file.

 Feel free to open an issue on the project issue tracker, if you have any questions.